AVR-LibC 2.3.0

 /* Enable OC1 as output. */

-/* Enable timer 1 overflow interrupt. */
+/* Enable timer 1 overflow and compare A interrupt. */

 sei ();

-bc: 78 94 sei
+126: 78 94 sei

 ioinit ();

-/* loop forever, the interrupts are doing the rest */
+/* Loop forever, the interrupts are doing the rest. */

-for (;;) /* Note [7] */
+for (;;) // Note [9]

 sleep_mode();